Introduction to Distributed System Concepts

 Other key characteristics of a distributed system

 • Manageability: How it is easy to operate and maintain the system.
 If it takes a lot of time to fix system failures, availability will decrease.
-So early detection of faults can reduce or prevent system downtime.
+So early detection of faults can reduce or prevent downtime.

 • Openness: Ability to update and scale a distributed system independently.
-This is about how easy it is to integrate new components or replace existing ones without affecting the overall computing environment.
+This is about how easy it is to integrate new components or replace existing ones without affecting the overall environment.

 • Heterogeneity: Distributed system components may have a variety of differences in terms of networks, hardware, operating systems, programming languages, and implementations by different developers.